omkar231098/Pdf_Maker/README.md

 ### User Registration

 - **Endpoint:** `POST /auth/register`
 - **Description:** This endpoint handles user registration.
 Users provide a valid username and password during registration.
-Upon successful registration, the server generates a JWT and sets it as an HTTP-only cookie.
+Upon successful registration, the server generates a JWT.

 ### User Login

 - **Endpoint:** `POST /auth/login`
 - **Description:** Users can log in by providing their registered username and password.
-Upon successful authentication, the server generates a JWT and sets it as an HTTP-only cookie.
+Upon successful authentication, the server generates a JWT and sets it as an auth token in localStorage.

 ## Preview and Download